auralia/node-nsapi/README.md

 You can install nsapi using npm: `npm install nsapi`.

 You can also build nsapi from source using Gulp.
-There are two targets: `prod` and `dev`.
+There are two main targets:
+`prod` and `dev`.
 The only difference between them is that `dev` includes source maps.
+There is also a `docs` target to generate documentation.

+Consult the documentation for more information on API structure and methods.

 ## Examples ##